 Professor Klastersky is the author of over 400 original articles, nearly 400 review articles and 17 scientific books.

 He is the Editor of Current Opinion in Oncology.

-Robert Pirker is currently Professor of Medicine and Program Director for Lung Cancer at the Department of Medicine I, Medical University of Vienna, Austria.
-He obtained a master's degree in Biochemistry in 1978 and his medical degree in 1979 from the University of Vienna.
+Robert Pirker obtained a master's degree in biochemistry in 1978 and his medical degree in 1979 from the University of Vienna, Austria.
 Robert Pirker trained in internal medicine, hemato-oncology and nuclear medicine at the University of Vienna.
 He also worked as NIH Visiting Fellow at the Laboratory of Molecular Biology (Chief: Dr Ira Pastan), National Cancer Institute, Bethesda, MD, USA (1983–86).

 His research interests are chemotherapy and targeted therapy of lung cancer, drug resistance mechanisms of cancer, and management of chemotherapy-induced anemia.
 He has published more than 200 articles, reviews or book chapters.
 He was a member of the IASLC Board of Directors (2015–2019).
 He was Congress President of the 8th and 14th Central European Lung Cancer Congresses, Chair of the Scientific Committee of the European Multidisciplinary Conference on Thoracic Oncology in 2009, and Conference President of the IASLC 17th World Conference on Lung Cancer in 2016 in Vienna.
 He is the current President of the Central European Lung Cancer Association and as Professor of Medicine teaches Medical and Experimental Oncology at the Medical University of Vienna, Austria.